minio/docs/source/operations/cert-manager.rst

    The main difference is that you must provide that ``Issuer`` CA certificate to MinIO, instead of the CA's mentioned in this guide.

-Defer to the `cert-manager documentation <https://cert-manager.io>`__ and your own organization's certificate requirements for more advanced configurations.
+Refer to the `cert-manager documentation <https://cert-manager.io>`__ and your own organization's certificate requirements for more advanced configurations.

 cert-manager manages certificates within Kubernetes clusters.
 The MinIO Operator supports using cert-manager for managing and provisioning certificates as an alternative to the MinIO Operator managing certificates for itself and its tenants.